Dustin Brown (ice hockey): 2008–2016: Stanley Cup championships and captaincy

-2010–11 season

 Brown and the Kings entered the 2010–11 season with higher expectations.
-Brown again played all 82 games and scored 28 goals.
-Anže Kopitar's late season ankle injury forced the Kings to settle for a seventh-seeded finish in the Western Conference and a matchup with the San Jose Sharks.
-The Kings lost in six games for the second straight year, with Brown recording two points in the series, no points in the last three games.
+Brown again played all 82 games and scored 28 goals and 29 assists for 57 points.
+Anže Kopitar's late season ankle injury forced the Kings to settle for a seventh-seeded finish in the Western Conference and a matchup with the second-seeded San Jose Sharks in the first round of the 2011 playoffs.
+The Kings lost in six games for the second straight year, with Brown recording two points (a goal and an assist) in the series.